wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

-# Hackintosh Configuration for Gigabyte Aero 15W
+# Hackintosh Configuration for Thinkpad X1 Extreme
-### *Current Clover Version of the Project: 4558*
+### *Current Clover Version of the Project: 4772*
 ### *Current macOS Version of the Project: 10.14.0*
 #### Don't forget to star this project if you like it!
 #### *FORK* the project to your own repository and clone it to your machine to make changes.

 ## Update
 * [20181030] Might need to return this laptop back to Lenovo and get a new one.
 Mine trackpad isn't behaving well.
-* [20181030] Uploaded INSTALL4.0 and some BOOT post installations. iGPU weird with injected ioreg and fakeid on intelGFX.
+* [20181030] Uploaded INSTALL4.0 and BOOT post installations. iGPU weird with injected ioreg and fakeid on intelGFX.
 * [20181028] Clover have UEFI64Driver support FileVault2.
 Still, make sure you get everything else working first.
 * [20181027] ~~DO NOT USE FILEVAULT!!!
 100% DISK BREAK AFTER REBOOT GUARANTEED.~~
 * [20181027] Officially starting this project because I bought a Thinkpad X1E.